 "I suppose the thing most people don´t know, and what surprised me, was how "normal" Michael Jackson was in person.
-His public image is so strange I did not know what to except but when I met with him we had a very typical and relaxed conversation.
+His public image is so strange I did not know what to expect but when I met with him we had a very typical and relaxed conversation.
 We had many common interests we talked about.
 Maybe I am just a freak also."

-Mark Ryden, artist/creator of the dangerous album cover
+Mark Ryden, artist/creator of the Dangerous album cover

 “I am sensitive to other people’s feelings and emotions…and I am very thankful.
 I don’t know if I could have done what I have done without the help of other people on the way, really.
 Even those who don’t know how much they helped me, I thanked them later.
 Even those who do things from a distance and don’t know that it is affecting me from another place.
 Like writers and entertainers, people who died before I was just a toddler.”